The Jennifer Corinne Hrobuchak Endowed Scholarship

 Applicants Must:

-- be a rising junior or senior student enrolled in an accredited Ohio college or university.
+- be currently enrolled in an accredited Ohio college or university.

 - be pursuing a major in prevention, public health, human services, criminal justice, or a related field.